 The result is only valid when the editor is displayed (see §5.1 "Editor Structure and Terminology").
+Editors are displayed when get-admin returns an administrator (not #f).

+See also local-to-global.

 '''

-See also local-to-global.

 (send an-editor in-edit-sequence?) → boolean?

 '''